Background, Curriculum, & Rank

 Many traditionalists may get caught up in stylistic differences and feel that adding to a system takes away from its’ purity.
 While diversifying may be viewed as taking purity away from form, it is my belief that it adds to the essence of a system and makes it stronger.
 As an illustration, take an upside down pyramid, where the base is at the top and the point is at the bottom.
 In a traditional system that leaves no room for adaptation, you have the original instructor as the base (top) of the pyramid.
 S/he may teach many students, but likely doesn’t impart all of her/his knowledge to the students.
 That is, rarely is a student greater than the teacher.
 Therefore over time, as instructor teaches student, and the student becomes the teacher and instructs others, you have a knowledge base that decreases in size.
 You then have the upside down pyramid effect.
 With the Sho Biyn Jiu system, the teacher instructs her/his students on how to increase the art and make the art grow.
 This reverses the upside down pyramid.
 As well, you lose much of the conceit and pride that may tend to sneak in.

 Plus One Defense Systems utilizes structured curriculum with primary and secondary competency focus areas.
 Each specified art has a designated structure.
 Within the Sho Biyn Jiu system four main areas of development are labeled as distinct aspects of the curriculum.
 The first area is that of “Technique”.
 Here, the student learns to do specific movements- punches, kicks, evasions, locks, manipulations, and so forth.
 The second area is that of “Forms”.
 Commonly known as katas or kuens, forms put various techniques into patterned motion.
 These movements have meaning and teach balance, coordination, and sequencing.
 They also train the body’s muscle memory, which helps the student eventually move faster and with less thoughtful effort.
 The next area is that of self-defense.
 Arguably the most important of the four, self-defense training with Plus One Defense Systems emphasizes concepts over techniques.
 To give an example, grabbing somebody’s wrist in a manipulation maneuver, after they grab or motion to grab you, is a technique.
 Utilizing a defensive motion to control the height, width, and depth of your opponent is conceptual in nature.
 Understanding how circular and linear approaches affect a given defensive situation becomes conceptual, as well.
 It is this emphasis on the conceptual foundation of technical maneuvers that help make a series of movements effective.
 That is why the concepts behind techniques are taught as a foundation to self-defense training, including ground fighting and weapons defense training.
-The forth area of physical training is that of kickboxing.
-Students participate in a light-continuous fashion.
+The forth area of physical training is that of kickboxing/sparring.
+Students participate in a light-continuous fashion with a focus on either stand-up or ground work.
 The focus is on utilizing strategy, concept, and technique in a way that practically teaches this area of personal defense.
-Along with its practicality, kickboxing is great exercise and serves well to help condition students.
+Along with its practicality, kickboxing and ground work is great exercise and serves well to help condition students.

 There is an overall focus on mental training within the curriculum.
 This training teaches the student preparation methods for self-defense situations.
 Visualization is used to help prepare students, and defensive awareness is cultivated.
 This is done in an atmosphere that fosters respect, integrity, confidence, courtesy, modesty, perseverance, and self-control.